Belsare-harsh/DataQuery-AI/README.md

-# TheFinPedia Executive Dashboard — AI Data Assistant
+# DataQuery AI

-An n8n-powered chatbot that lets users ask plain-English questions about TheFinPedia's business and engineering data (revenue, subscriptions, customer support, defect metrics) and get accurate, formatted answers — without writing SQL.
+An n8n-powered chatbot that lets users ask plain-English questions about business and get accurate, formatted answers — without writing SQL.

 Embedded directly into the Streamlit Executive Dashboard as a floating chat popup, with multi-session history, markdown tables, and query feedback logging.